MasonStooksbury/Open-Source-N64-Expansion-Pak/README.md

  - `Remove product No`: JLCPCB adds a tracking number to the silkscreen of your boards so that their manufacturing process is a little easier.
 You can select the `Remove Mark` option here at no extra cost to have them not add that.
 It's not a huge deal, but something to be aware of.

 *__NOTE__* - You will have to bevel the edge of cart edge manually as JLCPCB does not do bevelled edges on PCBs smaller than 700mm x 700mm

+<br><br>

+# PDF Schematic

+You can find the schematic as a pdf [here](https://github.com/MasonStooksbury/Open-Source-N64-Expansion-Pak/blob/main/files/oexp.pdf), this might be helpful if you don't use Kicad and want to know more about the jumper settings.